 (d) subjects, or would be reasonably likely to subject, EESI to regulation of any kind to a greater or different extent than that existing on the Effective Date as a result of its exercise of its rights or performance of its obligations under this Agreement and such increased regulation is determined by EESI, in its reasonable business judgment, to have, or be reasonably likely to have, a material adverse effect on it or its business operations, including, without limitation, regulation of EESI or any of its Affiliates as a public utility;

-then EESI may unilaterally cancel this Agreement upon at least thirty (30) days prior written notice to SBC; provided, however, that prior to EESI’s cancellation of this Agreement, EESI and SBC shall meet in the San Antonio, Texas area to discuss EESI’s proposed cancellation and to attempt to reach an agreement whereby EESI would not cancel this Agreement.
+then EESI may unilaterally Terminate this Agreement upon at least thirty (30) days prior written notice to SBC; provided, however, that prior to EESI’s cancellation of this Agreement, EESI and SBC shall meet in the San Antonio, Texas area to discuss EESI’s proposed cancellation and to attempt to reach an agreement whereby EESI would not cancel this Agreement.

 3.4.3 SBC shall have the right to proceed to dispute resolution as set forth in Section 4.17 (Dispute Resolution) below if it contests any issue of reasonableness or materiality under this Section 3.4 as a result of EESI exercising its rights under this Section 3.4.

-3.4.2 In the case of a termination as result of an event set forth under subsections 3.4.1(a) through (d) above, then EESI shall calculate the Early Termination Amount as set forth in Section 3.3.1.
-If the Early Termination Amount is less than $0, then SBC shall pay the absolute value of the Early Termination Amount to EESI, and if the Early Termination Amount is greater than $0, then EESI shall pay the Early Termination Amount to SBC, all such payments to be made as set forth in Section 3.3.3.
+3.4.2 In the case of a Termination as result of an event set forth under subsections 3.4.1(a) through (d) above, then EESI shall calculate the Early Termination Amount as set forth in Section 3.3.1.
+If the Early Termination Amount is less than $0, then SBC shall pay the absolute value of the Early Cancellation Amount to EESI, and if the Early Termination Amount is greater than $0, then EESI shall pay the Early Termination Amount to SBC, all such payments to be made as set forth in Section 3.3.3.

-3.5 Early Cancellation Amount.
+3.5 Early Termination Amount.

 3.5.1 Calculation.
-If EESI exercises its rights under Section 3.4 (Early Cancellation), then it shall calculate its Gains, Costs and Losses resulting from such cancellation into a single net amount (the “Early Cancellation Amount”), equal to the difference of (a) Gains less (b) the sum of Costs plus Losses.
-If the Early Cancellation Amount is less than $0, then SBC shall pay the absolute value of the Early Cancellation Amount to EESI, and if the Early Cancellation Amount is greater than $0, then EESI shall pay the Early Cancellation Amount to SBC, all such payments to be made as set forth in Section 3.5.3.
+If EESI exercises its rights under Section 3.5 (Early Termination ), then it shall calculate its Gains, Costs and Losses resulting from such Termination into a single net amount (the “Early Termination Amount”), equal to the difference of (a) Gains less (b) the sum of Costs plus Losses.
+If the Early Termination Amount is less than $0, then SBC shall pay the absolute value of the Early Termination Amount to EESI, and if the Early Termination Amount is greater than $0, then EESI shall pay the Early Termination Amount to SBC, all such payments to be made as set forth in Section 3.5.3.

 As used in this Section 3.5: